 $1,100 per party - half day (lawyers attending)

-Goldberg Family Law Mediation helps parents, former partners and carers affected by relationship breakdowns to avoid or end protracted, and often costly, litigation.
+We help parents, former partners and carers affected by relationship breakdowns to avoid or end protracted, and often costly, litigation

-If considered appropriate by the FDR practitioner and agreed by the parties, we can facilitate child-inclusive FDR and/or legally-assisted FDR that is non-adversarial and child-focussed, including as part of a collaborative dispute resolution process.
+If considered appropriate by the FDR practitioner and agreed by the parties, we can facilitate child-inclusive FDR and/or legally-assisted FDR that is non-adversarial and child-focussed.